Becoming a Franchisee

 This will be determined by Banjo’s on a case by case basis.
 In some circumstances, Banjo’s will hold the lease directly and grant you a licence to occupy the premises.
 In other circumstances, you will hold the lease in your name subject to Banjo’s, yourself and the lessor entering into an agreement which has the effect of allowing the lessor to contact Banjo’s and provides rights to re-enter should you in any way breach the lease.

 This can depend on the location of the site and the requirements of the landlord.

 The optimum floor space is around 250m2.
 This all depends on location and availability of quality sites at a reasonable rent.
 The layout and design of each store is individually planned to maximise selling space, to ensure efficiency in the bakery and selling areas, and to allow sufficient seating space within the café.

 Yes.
 Banjo’s create and maintain consistent themes, but do not have identical stores.
 Because of site location, the store layout must fit in with its environment and consumer demographic.
 Banjo’s Marketing & Store Development teams determine what type of Banjo’s store to create.

 Do I get to choose my own site location?

 No, but Banjo’s will ask you for your store location preference.
 Specific areas may not be suitable for a Banjo’s site due to a variety of strategic, financial and demographic reasons.
 Banjo’s, where feasible, will place you in or as close to, your preferred areas as the circumstances allow.

 How are sites chosen?

-Banjo’s are constantly on the lookout for potential sites.
-Banjo’s use a variety of strategies to assist you in selecting the right site including: demographics, locating allied traders, and market surveys.
+Banjo’s use a variety of strategies to assist you in selecting the right site, including: demographics, locating allied traders, and market surveys.

 Can I choose what equipment I use in my store?